Tuesday Apr 13th, 2021, 0630-1030

 Dejected by our only option in town being closed, we tried to call the store owners but had no luck reaching them.
 I saw a man at the fire station and figured he’d know what all’s going on in town.
 My hunch was spot on.
-Jim’s one of those guys that wears about every hat in a small town: citizen, volunteer firefighter, and pastor at the church.
-He jumped on his ATV (like how people in Florida get around small communities on golf carts), and rolled up the hill to see if the store owners were at their home.
+Jim was one of those guys that wears about every hat in a small town: citizen, volunteer firefighter, and pastor at the church.
+He jumped on his ATV (like how people in Florida get around small communities on golf carts), and rolled up the hill to see if the store owners were home.
 Still no luck.
-I had explained to him the short version of what we were doing and needed, so he invited us to come to his house to take showers and do laundry.
+I’d explained to him the short version of what we were doing and needed, so he invited us to come to his house to take showers and do laundry.
 And just like that, a new trail angel was born.

 We walked a few blocks down the street to Pastor Jim’s house, past the post office and community center.
-The town allows free camping at the community center but the ambiance isn’t that great.
+The town allowed free camping at the community center but the ambiance wasn’t that great.
 A cold wind was blowing and it was a very open, dusty lot.
 It seemed clear at this point that we would have to spend the night in Winston (since we had no food for the next 5-day trail section), but we didn’t want to spend it in the dusty lot.
-The general store rents a cabin for a reasonable price and we were hoping to stay in it.
-Fortunately word got around and the guy that helps clean the cabin got in touch with the store owners, getting their permission to let us stay.
+The general store also rented a cabin for a reasonable price and we were hoping to stay in it.
+Fortunately word got around and the guy that helped clean the cabin got in touch with the store owners, getting their permission to let us stay.
 One problem solved.